-As of now, you probably rely on Advertising Cost of Sale (ACoS) to determine how your Amazon advertising spend impacts advertising revenue.
-Although this is a very important metric, it doesn’t consider how advertising spend affects brand awareness and the organic sales that result from that brand growth.
+As of now, you probably rely on Advertising Cost of Sale (ACoS) to determine how your Amazon advertising spend impacts your revenue.
+This is a critically important metric, but it doesn’t consider how what you spend on ads affects brand awareness and the organic sales that result from that brand growth.

-This gives us an ACoS of 10%.
+This gives you an ACoS of 10%.

-So, for simplicity’s sake, let’s say that each of our 10 orders raises our organic rank 1 position, and each of these ranking increases leads to an additional organic sale.*
+For simplicity’s sake, let’s say that each of your 10 orders increases your organic rank by one position and each increase in ranking leads to one additional organic sale.*

 ACoS fails us in measuring the true value of our ad spend.
 Total Advertising Cost of Sale, or TACoS (not to be confused with tacos, the delicious Mexican delicacy), measures advertising spend relative to total revenue generated, giving advertisers a much more accurate picture of how their ad spend performed.

 TACoS allows advertisers to measure the effect of their advertising on the long-term growth of their company.
 Tracking your TACoS over time can show how your ad spend can create a snowball effect by helping increase your organic sales.

 A low TACoS means that when advertised, your product generates strong sales.
 Conversely, a high TACoS means that your product advertisements aren’t returning strong revenue (and your ads are underperforming).
 If a product has a high TACoS, the advertising campaign needs to be reviewed and tested with new keywords (for Amazon SEO), bids, and/or products.

 The goal is for your TACoS to decrease or remain flat over time.
 A decrease in TACoS implies that your organic sales are becoming an increasingly larger part of total revenue, which increases their weight in relation to ad revenue.
 This implies that your advertising is successfully growing your brand and you are becoming less dependent on generating revenue through ad sales alone.